 It takes very little effort to make your own hot sauce.
-My Instant Pot Jalapeno Hot Sauce Recipe can be varied with different color fresh jalepenos, another liquor, or even make it alcohol-free.
+My Instant Pot Jalapeno Hot Sauce Recipe can be varied with different colors of fresh jalapenos, another liquor, or even make it alcohol-free.
 Or go crazy and add fruit like pineapple or mango to it!

 Did You Know You Can Make a Jalapeno Hot Sauce Recipe in Your Electric Pressure Cooker?